10 Best Car Stereo Changers

 Buying Guide

-Shopping for the best car stereo changers is less about chasing the biggest spec sheet and more about matching the head unit or adapter to the way you actually listen.
+Shopping for a car stereo changer is less about chasing the biggest spec sheet and more about matching the head unit or adapter to the way you actually listen.
 Some drivers still rely on CDs, others stream everything from their phone, and many want to keep a factory radio while adding modern features.
 The picks above span that full range, from compact line-output converters and FM transmitters to full single-DIN and double-DIN replacements with Bluetooth, smartphone mirroring, and even CD or DVD playback.
 Use the sections below to narrow the field before you commit.

 Sizing and Capacity: Single-DIN vs Double-DIN